evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 ## Exterior

+The HiPhi Y Performance, with dimensions of 4938 mm in length, 1958 mm in width, and 1658 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 You can choose between 5 different paint colors when ordering this model.

 The car has two [regular doors](../../../../technology/doors/) in front, a unique combination of regular doors with a gullwing roof on the second row, and a  [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate) in the rear.
 Powered doors are a standard function for the side doors.